 This year, I’m prepared.
-With ginger, turmeric, probiotics and plenty of vitamins, these immunity-boosting recipes will help fight off the crud and and keep your immune system strong.
+Immune-boosting ingredients like ginger, turmeric, probiotics, plus plenty of vitamins, and these immunity-boosting recipes will help fight off the crud and keep your immune system strong.
 Ready to give them a try?
 Scroll down to find out more.

 The trio of carrots, ginger, and orange, combined with probiotics to boost gut health, make this tangy drink a cold-fighting powerhouse.

 Nourish your body and your soul with this warming, creamy soup.
 A drizzle of olive oil helps your body absorb its nutrients.

 We’ll show you how to make an oxymel at home—it’s a combination of apple cider vinegar and honey infused with immunity-boosting herbs.

 For a warming spice, try adding cinnamon sticks to infused water.
 Cinnamon is a powerful antimicrobial, helps to stabilize blood sugar, and is an efficient metabolism booster [source].
 Pomegranate seeds and oranges add a dose of vitamin C plus some skin-loving antioxidants.